Emiliano-Agurcia/Project-Practice/Quick Notes.md

 Rendering.md:
 Navigation.md:

+Animation.md:
+  Include some quick tips section like:
+  You can see the purpose of basic css props (transition, ease-*, duration, delay), then put link at tailwind > Transitions & Animation icons and animate-spin skeleton loaders

 Non-included sections:
   Styling: Better do it in the future when you
   CSS: CSS can be easily implemented along AI (also there is documentation w3schools)